Crowdfunding: what is it?

 Rule #8 – no stretch goals ie an additional goal you set up for your campaign in case you exceed your initial funding goal

 Rule #9 – include Quickstarter in your campaign name.

-Q. What’s the difference between Kickstarter and Indiegogo?
+What is the difference between Indiegogo and Kickstarter?

 Indiegogo doesn’t curate any of the projects that it hosts which means it doesn’t decide which projects merit funding.
 It allows for more categories than Kickstarter, which includes causes, and whether a project is funded is up to potential supporters.